gioblu/BIPLAN/examples/LINUX/biplan-interpreter/README.md

 3. Digit `g++ -DLINUX -I. -I ../../../src -std=gnu++11 biplan.cpp -o biplan -lpthread -lcrypt -lm -lrtD`

 #### How to use it
-The `biplan` executable can be used to execute BIP machine language, in this example's directory is located a `fib.bip` file that contains BIP machine code able to compute the 40th fibonacci number.
-We can use the `biplan` executable to run it and benchmark its performance.
+The `biplan` executable can be used to execute BIP machine language, in this example's directory you find [`fib.bip`](fib.bip).
+This file contains an algorithm in BIP machine language able to compute the 40th number of the Fibonacci sequence.
+You can use the `biplan` executable to run it and benchmark its performance.

 1. Open the console
 2. Locate the `BIPLAN/examples/LINUX/biplan-interpreter` directory
 3. Digit `./biplan fib.bip`
-4. Try to use [bcc-compiler](../bcc-compiler) to compile your own BIPLAN program

 Expected output:
 ```